openyurtio/openyurt/docs/proposals/20230706-yurtappconfigurationreplacement.md

 // PersistentVolumeClaimItem specifies the corresponding container and the claimed pvc type PersistentVolumeClaimItem struct {
-	// ContainerName represents name of the container
-	// in which the PersistentVolumeClaim will be replaced ContainerName string `json:"containerName"`
-	// PVCSource represents volume name
+	// PVCSource represents pvcClaim name.
 	PVCSource string `json:"pvcSource"`
-	// PVCTarget represents the PVC corresponding to the volume above PVCTarget string `json:"pvcTarget"`
+	// PVCTarget represents the PVC corresponding to the volume above.
+	// PVCTarget supprot advanced features like wildcard.
+	// By naming pvc as pvcName-{{nodepool}}, all pvc can be injected at once.
+	PVCTarget string `json:"pvcTarget"`
 }

 // ConfigMapItem specifies the corresponding containerName and the claimed configMap type ConfigMapItem struct {
-	// ContainerName represents name of the container
-	// in which the ConfigMap will be replaced ContainerName string `json:"containerName"`
-	// ConfigMapSource represents volume name
+	// ConfigMapSource represents configMap name
-	ConfigMapSource string `json:"configMapClaim"`
+	ConfigMapSource string `json:"configMapSource"`
-	// ConfigMapTarget represents the ConfigMap corresponding to the volume above ConfigMapTarget string `json:"configMapTarget"`
+	// ConfigMapTarget represents the ConfigMap corresponding to the volume above.
+	// ConfigMapTarget supprot advanced features like wildcard.
+	// By naming configMap as configMapName-{{nodepool}}, all configMap can be injected at once.
+	ConfigMapTarget string `json:"configMapTarget"`
 }

 type SecretItem struct {
-	// ContainerName represents name of the container
-	// in which the Secret will be replaced
-	ContainerName string `json:"containerName"`
-	// SecretSource represents volume name.
+	// SecretSource represents secret name.
-	SecretSource string `json:"secretClaim"`
+	SecretSource string `json:"secretSource"`
 	// SecretTarget represents the Secret corresponding to the volume above.
+	// SecretTarget supprot advanced features like wildcard.
+	// By naming secret as secretName-{{nodepool}}, all secret can be injected at once.
 	SecretTarget string `json:"secretTarget"`
 }